kunalspathak/SVE_dotnet/docs/SME.md

 SME is suitable for a number of PC/laptop use cases.

-- Used to accelerate Tensor
-Tensor uses lots of matrix manipulation.
-These could be simplified by using `Za` in SME.
+- Accelerate Tensor for matrix manipulation.
+These could be simplified by using `ZA` in SME.

-- Acceleration for existing SVE routines
-Arm hardware today is restricted to 128bits.
+- Acceleration for existing SVE routines: Arm hardware today is restricted to 128bits.
 SME implementations generlaly implement wider vector lengths.
 Any routines written in SVE could be easily modified to run in streaming mode.
 This assumes the routine only uses APIs valid in streaming mode.
 This would give a performance boost due to the wider vector lengths.

 - Other AI inference

-- Any other workloads requiring large matrix manipulation.
+- Any other workloads requiring large matrix manipulation, e.g. in [Tensor SDK](https://learn.microsoft.com/en-us/dotnet/api/system.numerics.tensors.tensor-1?view=net-9.0-pp).

 SME is not of use in server scenarios due to it not being available on sever hardware.

 ## .NET Runtime design